openschoolsolutions/openschoolsolutions.github.io/_posts/2021-03-01-our-first-beta-update.md

 ### CKEditor paste images

-We love CKEditor and we understand all the options that it offers.
+We love CKEditor and we understand the features that it offers.
 Now we support natively pasting images to the editor from the clipboard and they are automatically uploaded to the server.

 ## We are also celebrating

-As OPENschool is one of the selected teams for the 2020 Bildunger Challenge.
+OPENschool is one of the selected teams for the 2020 Bildunger Challenge.
 Thanks to that, the project was funded 100K EUR as a supporting budget to implement and expand the concept.
 The team cannot be happier and more thankful for this.
 We hope to give you more exciting news soon.